kalifadan/GOProteinGNN/README.md

 ### Dan Kalifa, Uriel Singer and Kira Radinsky

-> **Abstract:** Proteins play a vital role in biological processes and are indispensable for living organisms.
+> **Abstract:** Proteins are central to biological processes and indispensable for living organisms.
 Accurate representation of proteins is crucial, especially in drug development.
-Recently, there has been a notable increase in interest in utilizing machine learning and deep learning techniques for unsupervised learning of protein representations.
+Recent advances have applied machine learning for unsupervised protein representation learning.
 However, these approaches often focus solely on the amino acid sequence of proteins and lack factual knowledge about proteins and their interactions, thus limiting their performance.
-In this study, we present GOProteinGNN, a novel architecture that enhances language models by integrating protein knowledge graph information during the creation of amino acid-level representations.
+In this study, we present GOProteinGNN, a novel architecture that enhances protein language models by integrating protein knowledge graph information during the creation of amino acid level representations.
 Our approach allows for the integration of information at both the individual amino acid level and the entire protein level, enabling a comprehensive and effective learning process through graph-based learning.
 By doing so, we can capture complex relationships and dependencies between proteins and their functional annotations, resulting in more robust and contextually enriched protein representations.
-Furthermore, GOProteinGNN sets itself apart by uniquely learning the entire protein knowledge graph during training which allows it to capture broader relational nuances and dependencies beyond mere triplets as done in previous works.
+Unlike previous methods, GOProteinGNN uniquely learns the entire protein knowledge graph during training, which allows it to capture broader relational nuances and dependencies beyond mere triplets as done in previous work.
-We perform comprehensive evaluations on several downstream tasks demonstrating that GOProteinGNN consistently outperforms previous methods, showcasing its effectiveness and establishing it as a state-of-the-art solution for protein representation learning.
+We perform a comprehensive evaluation on several downstream tasks, demonstrating that GOProteinGNN consistently outperforms previous methods, showcasing its effectiveness and establishing it as a state-of-the-art solution for protein representation learning.
+We discuss the practical integration of GOProteinGNN in a laboratory setting for lipid nanoparticle-based drug delivery, aiming to bypass the blood-brain barrier and discover novel components, with positive results observed in mice.

 The GOProteinGNN pre-training architecture:
 ![IMAGE_DESCRIPTION](GOProteinGNN.png)